Luminis-Arnhem/jmeter-websocket-samplers/README.md

 ## Feedback

+If you encounter an issue, please report by creating an issue at <https://bitbucket.org/pjtr/jmeter-websocket-samplers/issues>.
+If you have questions about (using) the plugin, [Stackoverflow](https://stackoverflow.com) is the best way to get help.
-If you encounter any issues or ambiguities, please report them.
-Also questions, problems, or other feedback (appreciation ;-)) is always welcome.
-Please mail the author (peter dot doornbosch) at luminis dot eu, or create an issue at <https://bitbucket.org/pjtr/jmeter-websocket-samplers/issues>.
+If you want to contact the author directly, send an email to (peter dot doornbosch) at luminis dot eu.

 ## Acknowledgements